libersoft-org/yellow-server/INSTALL.md

-# The New E-Mail Protocol (NEMP) - server installation and configuration
+# Yellow Server - installation and configuration

 ## Before the installation

 Before you start the server installation, you need to have Linux server with root access and your own domain name.

-Then add this domain record in your DNS for your NEMP server:
+Then add this domain record in your DNS for your AMTP server:

-- **A** record of your NEMP server, eg.: **A - nemp.domain.tld** targeting your NEMP server IP address
+- **A** record of your AMTP server, eg.: **A - amtp.domain.tld** targeting your AMTP server IP address

-Now for each domain you'd like to use with your NEMP server add this record:
+Now for each domain you'd like to use with your AMTP server add this record:

-- **TXT** record that identifies your NEMP server, eg.: **domain.tld TXT nemp=nemp.domain.tld:443**
+- **TXT** record that identifies your AMTP server, eg.: **domain.tld TXT amtp=amtp.domain.tld:443**

 ## Installation